-The reason these are “real” rewards is that Jagger pays off his credit cards every month; so he is not paying interest fees!
+The reason these are “real” rewards is that Roger pays off his credit cards every month; so he is not paying interest fees!

 These are great benefits, but not worth the cost of the interest that you pay if you carry balances.

-Although going on a trip with your airline miles or going out to dinner for free is fun, be sure to take into consideration what those miles or dinner actually cost you.
+Although going on a trip with your airline miles or going out to dinner for free is fun, be sure to take into consideration what those miles or dinners actually cost you.

 - The benefit of getting 1 percent cash back on purchases can disappear in just one month if you acquire finance charges on the account.